THE PEOPLE WHO MAKE THE LIVING NEW DEAL RUN

 Lisa Thompson has worked as a graphic designer and web developer since the early days of the internet.
 She is a naturalist who swims and kayaks the waters of Tomales Bay.
 An author of short stories, essays and travelogues, Lisa is an alumna of the Department of English Literature at the University of California, Irvine.
 She manages the Living New Deal website and map, and is forever at work on improvements and updates for us.

-Greta is in charge of all submissions of site data and stories to the Living New Deal database and map, which includes background research and verification of information.
-She is the main conduit from our Research Associates to the Berkeley Team and for contacts to email@example.com.
-Greta is a doctoral candidate in the Department of Geography at the University of California, Berkeley.
-She studies how political visions have shaped scientific knowledge, including the influence of the New Deal on scientific experiments at the Soil Conservation Service and the Bureau of Indian Affairs.
+John is in charge of all submissions of site data and stories to the Living New Deal database and map, which includes background research and verification of information.
+He is the main conduit from our Research Associates to the Berkeley Team and for contacts to firstname.lastname@example.org.
+He is just completing his Ph.D. in the Department of Geography at the University of California, Berkeley, and his work concerns the role of the bicycle in the gentrification of American cities.
+He is a long-time bicycle activist.

 BARBARA BERNSTEIN, Public Art Specialist email@example.com